michaeltelford/wgit/README.md

 ---

-Wgit is a Ruby gem similar in nature to GNU's `wget` tool.
-It provides an easy to use API for programmatic URL parsing, HTML indexing and searching.
+Wgit is a Ruby library primarily used for crawling, indexing and searching HTML webpages.

 Fundamentally, Wgit is a HTTP indexer/scraper which crawls URL's to retrieve and serialise their page contents for later use.
-You can use Wgit to copy entire websites if required.
+You can use Wgit to scrape entire websites if required.
 Wgit also provides a means to search indexed documents stored in a database.
 Therefore, this library provides the main components of a WWW search engine.
 The Wgit API is easily extended allowing you to pull out the parts of a webpage that are important to you, the code snippets or tables for example.
 As Wgit is a library, it supports many different use cases including data mining, analytics, web indexing and URL parsing to name a few.

 Check out this [demo application](https://search-engine-rb.herokuapp.com) - a search engine (see its [repository](https://github.com/michaeltelford/search_engine)) built using Wgit and Sinatra, deployed to Heroku.
 Heroku's free tier is used so the initial page load may be slow.
 Try searching for "Ruby" or something else that's Ruby related.